-This is called an annual salvia, but it will also often survive through winter.
+This is called an annual salvia, but it will also often survive through winter as it is really a frost-sensitive perennial.
 In any case, it also self-seeds so you will never be without it!
-It has dainty flowers of red, pink or white and forms a pretty, hazy effect.
-It is a rather brittle plant which grows to about 80cm tall and flowers from summer to winter.
+It has dainty flowers of red, coral-pink, peachy-pink or white and forms a pretty, hazy effect, from late spring to winter.
 It is a good filler plant and will grow in sun or part shade.